SAlimAbbas/SAlimAbbas/README.md

 -->

 <h1 align="center">Hey there 🙋‍♂️, I'm Alim Abbas</h1>
-<h3 align="center">Full Stack Developer with expertise in MERN
+<h3 align="center">Full Stack Developer with expertise in MERN & MEAN
 stack.
-Self-starter and curious, with a delicate interest in building user-friendly websites and scalable applications.
-Anticipating honing skills in a challenging work environment.</h3>
+I have a strong proficiency inReact.js, Next.js, Node.js, and MongoDB & Angular.
+With a deep understanding of full-stack web development, I have successfully managed and delivered several projects from conceptualization to deployment.
+My skills in project handling and collaboration have enabled me to work effectively in agile environments and deliver high-quality code on time.
+I am highly motivated and committed to staying up-to-date with the latest technologies and trends in the field.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=SAlimAbbas&label=Profile%20views&color=0e75b6&style=flat" alt="SAlimAbbas" /> </p>